How did Jesus and his disciples study the scriptures?

 Since the late 1800s, scholars have been trying to reconstruct the Triennial Cycle readings, using references from discovered manuscripts and ancient commentaries.

 We completed a three-year cycle of readings about 25 years ago.
-This year we will try a three-and-a-half year cycle, based on some work done by a Messianic Jewish group that has synthesized research by a number of scholars to produce a workable 3 1/2 year calendar of readings.
+In 2016 we began a three-and-a-half year cycle, based on some work done by a Messianic Jewish group that has synthesized research by a number of scholars to produce a workable 3 1/2 year calendar of readings.